PROPHESSOR/JsOS-CLI/README.md

   --add-dir     Add a directory into the package (format: <path> or <path>:<package-path>)
 ```

-`mkimg` creates a FAT disk image for use with runtime.js.
+`mkimg` creates a FAT disk image for use with JsOS.
 On some systems, you may need to use root/administrator privileges.
 Depends on qemu-img on all platforms, hdiutil and diskutil on macOS (builtin), losetup and mkfs.msdos on Linux (included on most distributions), and diskpart on Windows (bulitin).

 ```
-USAGE: runtime mkimg [<args>] <filename>
+USAGE: jsos mkimg [<args>] <filename>
-(Easily create a disk image for use with runtime.js)
+(Easily create a disk image for use with JsOS)

   <filename>    The filename for the newly created disk image including the extension,
                 default to "disk.img"